Digswell House: 1914-1918

 At this time the house was owned by the Aclands who gave over its use during the first World War Digswell House served as the Number 5 Australian Auxiliary Hospital and nursing home for wounded Australian Soldiers though Belgian and British Soldiers also stayed there.
 It was staffed by the Red Cross from local families.
 The grounds of Digswell house provided a centre for sports for those soldiers who could compete as can be seen in photographs from this period.
 A letter published in 1917 sums up the situation at the time.

 The Hon.
 Mrs. Acland, owner of Digswell House, has generously given up her home to convalescent Australians, the house accommodating about 25 officers.
 Her husband, Colonel Acland, is at the front, also her only son, Lieut.
 Acland, with the Grenadier Guards.
 Her eldest daughter is also nursing in France.
 Truly a patriotic family!
 The grounds are very extensive, and include a small lake: Plenty of shooting is available for those able to get about.
 A batch of Australian officers will be leaving Digswell House next week for Australia, two of whom (shot through the stomach) have some way yet to go for recovery.

 1918-1939

 After the war, the house was then purchased by Sir Ebenezer Howard in 1919.
 From 1928 to 1939 it functioned as a conference centre with good connections to London through local railway transport.
 Notable guests have included Mahatma Gandhi, George Bernard Shaw, Paul Robeson, Lord Beaverbrook and Hugh Gaitskell and other leading politicians and intellectuals of the time.
+The Trades Union Congress held a weekend school for women in 1935.